mikekistler/aspnet-openapi-examples/README.md

 You can implement your own class to set the endpoint metadata that is used to create a `response` object.
 The examples project contains two classes that illustrate this:

-- The `OkTextPlain` class creates a 200 response and sets the MIME type to "text/plain".
+- The [OkTextPlain] class creates a 200 response and sets the MIME type to "text/plain".
-- The `OkImage` class also creates a 200 response with three `content` entries for "image/jpeg", "image/png", and "image/tiff".
+- The [OkImage] class also creates a 200 response with three `content` entries for "image/jpeg", "image/png", and "image/tiff".

-Note that the `CreatedAtRoute` and `AcceptedAtRoute` methods do not set the `Location` header in the response object.
+Note that the [CreatedAtRoute] and [AcceptedAtRout] methods do not define a `Location` header in the response object.

-To return a typed ProblemDetails response with the StatusCodePages middleware, pass `null` to the `TypedResults` helper method -- this sets the body to `null` which will trigger the middleware to add a ProblemDetails response body.
+To return a typed [ProblemDetails] response with the StatusCodePages middleware, pass `null` to the [TypedResults] helper method -- this sets the body to `null` which will trigger the middleware to add a [ProblemDetails] response body.

 Use a transformer to set the `headers`, `links`, or to add specification extensions to the response object.

+[OkTextPlain]: ./OkTextPlain.cs
+[OkImage]: ./OkImage.cs

 ### content

-You can create multiple `mediaTypeObject` entries in the `content` property of a response object by specifying all the media types in the `Produces` extension method on the endpoint.
+You can create multiple `mediaTypeObject` entries in the `content` property of a response object by specifying all the media types in the [Produces] extension method on the endpoint.
 However, each of these `mediaTypeObject` entries will have the same schema, so if you need different schemas for different media types, you will need to use a transformer.

 It is possible but currently a bit complicated to generate content entries for media types other than "application/json" from the return type of the route handler.
-To do this, you need to create a class that implements `IResult` and `IEndpointMetadataProvider` and make this class the return type of the route handler.
-There is an example of this in the [OkTextPlain] class in the project.
+To do this, you need to create a class that implements [IResult] and [IEndpointMetadataProvider] and make this class the return type of the route handler.
+There is an example of this in the [OkTextPlain] class in the examples project.

 Use a transformer to set the `example`, `examples`, `encoding`, or to add specification extensions to any `mediaTypeObject` within the `content` of the response.